Pope Paul II: Early life

-Pietro Barbo was born in Venice, the son of Niccolo and Polixena Condulmer Barbo.
-His mother was the sister of Pope Eugenius IV (1431–1447).
+Pietro Barbo was born in Venice, the son of Niccolò Barbo and wife Polissena Condulmer.
+His mother was the sister of Pope Eugene IV (1431–1447).
 Through his father he was a member of the noble Barbo family.
 His adoption of the spiritual career, after having been trained as a merchant, was prompted by his uncle's election as pope.
 His consequent promotion was rapid.
 He became Archdeacon of Bologna, and Bishop of Cervia and of Vicenza, and in 1440 became a cardinal-deacon.
+While he was in Rome, Vicenza was administered by his brother, Paolo Barbo.
 Barbo gained popularity through his generosity.
 He might have boasted that if elected pope he would buy each cardinal a villa to escape the summer heat.

 After having been lay abbot of Santa Maria in Sylvis since 1441, in 1445 he succeeded Giuliano Cesarini as archpriest of the Vatican Basilica.
 Barbo was very influential under Eugene IV, Nicholas V, and Calixtus III, but less so under Pius II.
 Barbo had a marked propensity to enjoy dressing up in sumptuous ecclesiastical finery.